 Martin, with her cropped silver hair and solid physical presence, worked up until a few months before her death in 2004, at age 92.
 As she aged, her artwork became more vibrant and full of new shapes and colors than in her younger years.
 She said, “My paintings are not about what is seen.
 They are about what is known forever in the mind.”

-The Solomon Guggenheim Museum in New York currently has an exhibition of Agnes Martin’s work, on display through January 11th.
-We encourage you to visit and enjoy the qualities Martin always sought to portray: beauty, innocence, and happiness.
+The Solomon Guggenheim Museum’s exhibition of Agnes Martin’s work allowed us to enjoy the qualities Martin always sought to portray: beauty, innocence, and happiness.

 Images pictured above are from Agnes Martin.